-Along with the COVID-19 pandemic and a steady push to adopt new policies encouraging a lower carbon future, climate-related uncertainties continue to impact the domestic oil and natural gas sector.
-To best mitigate these uncertainties, we conduct a robust scenario analysis to assist in quantifying climate-related risks and opportunities and provide additional perspective on how a lower carbon future may impact the company's long-range business plans and portfolio optimization.
+At Chesapeake, we recognize the need to prepare for the social, economic and environmental uncertainties inherent in how climate change will affect our planet in the future.
+We study and plan for potential climate change impacts, including conducting a robust scenario analysis to assist in quantifying climate-related risks and opportunities.
+This analysis also provides additional perspective on how a lower carbon future may affect the company's long-range business plans and portfolio optimization.

 For our long-term planning, Chesapeake considers a variety of energy and policy forecasts and analyses from public and private institutions.
-However, for purposes of this climate-related report, we used scenarios from the International Energy Agency's (IEA) 2020 World Energy Outlook (WEO) to test our portfolio resiliency.
-Recommended by the Task Force on Climate-related Financial Disclosures (TCFD), this outlook includes climate change policies that align with the goals of the Paris Agreement.
+However, for purposes of this climate-related report, we used scenarios from the International Energy Agency (IEA)'s 2021 World Energy Outlook (WEO) to test our portfolio resilience.
+Recommended by the Task Force on Climate-related Financial Disclosures (TCFD) and widely used across our industry, this outlook includes climate change policies that align with the goals of the Paris Agreement (defined as a 1.5°C pathway within the WEO).